 Sign up now on the NordVPN website

 However, it's not the most flexible of VPNs, and to use it you'll have to make do with Hotspot Shield's own apps.
 They're polished and user-friendly, but manual setup isn't an option.
 It's also worth noting there is some minimal logging, but thankfully it's nothing that could be used to identify you or your activity.
+We also found it had some issues accessing Netflix Canada, but if you want to globe trot it works great for US, UK, Australian and Japanese libraries.

 So, if you need an ultra-quick VPN that can stream just about anything, Hotspot Shield could be right for you.